trulydevious/dotplot/README.md

 * [Setup](#setup)

 ## General info
-This project is for a visual comparison of pairs of DNA sequences.
+This program is for the quantitative comparison of pairs of protein sequences using the Needleman-Wunsch global alignment algorithm.

 ## Technologies
 Project is created with: